 - Negatively impacting coordination, balance, and gross motor skills

-- Could lead to affecting the child’s ability to perform table-top activities such as writing
+- May lead to affecting the ability to perform table-top activities, such as writing

 - Create difficulties in the development of hand preference

-- Make it hard for a youngster to shift their weight from side to side.
+- Make it hard to shift weight from side to side

-- Poor trunk rotation skills: in a W sitting position, the trunk muscles are not used as much to keep the body upright.
+- Poor trunk rotation skills because in a W-sitting position, the trunk muscles are not used as much to keep the body upright

-- Limited core strength: W sitting position provides a wider base of support for the child which may be used to compensate for weak postural muscles
+- Limited core strength because W-sitting position provides a wider base of support for the child which may be used to compensate for weak postural muscles

 How to prevent W-sitting and What can you do?